top of page

 Spider-Man Dreamcast

 Spidey hits his stride swinging into 3D, thanks to Tony Hawk's engine.
 Webbing and crawling feel way better in three dimensions.
 The collectable costumes with different powers and Stan Lee's narration really underline the commitment to quality.
-A big graphical upgrade.
+Dreamcast offers a big graphical upgrade.

 Release: Apr 19, 2001